antongolubev5/Targeted-SA-for-Russian-Datasets/README.md

 ## Step 4: training and evaluation

-Model training and testing are combined into one script with the ability to test several methods.
+Model training and testing are combined into one python script with the ability to test several methods.
 For example:

 ```
 python evaluate_all_problems.py \